erizov/Professor/semester_6/lecture_32_distributed_ml/federated_learning/README.md

 ### Application

 5. Can you implement Federated Learning from memory without looking at the code?
-6. What real-world problem could you solve using Federated Learning?
+6. What real-world problem could youaddresse using Federated Learning?

 ### Debugging

 7. What are the most common mistakes when implementing Federated Learning?
-8. How would you test your Federated Learning implementation?
+8. How would you test your Federated Learning deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this aapproach

 ## Algorithm Visualization